ansys/pre-commit-hooks/doc/source/index.rst

 Ansys pre-commit hooks
 ======================

-Ansys-developed pre-commit hooks for performing checks on repositories.
+This repository provides pre-commit hooks for performing checks on PyAnsys repositories.

 .. grid:: 3